Rick-Houser/printf/README.md

 # Printf

 The goal of this project is to learn the inner workings of the printf function by writing our own.
+We will create documentation for the new function by creating a man page for it.
 We are instructed to write code using [Betty's style](https://github.com/holbertonschool/Betty/wiki).

 ## Project Requirements: